Discretization form of the continuity condition at the polar axis, with application to the gyrokinetic simulation in a magnetic fusion torus: Summary and discussions

-We proposed a new computational method to solve the hyperbolic (Vlasov) equation coupled to the elliptic (Poisson-like) equation at the polar axis.
-We prove the mean value theorem, which indicates that the value of a scalar function at the polar axis is predicted by its neighbouring values based on the continuity condition.
-This continuity condition systematically solves the pole problems including the singular factor $1/r$ in the hyperbolic equation and the inner boundary in the elliptic equation.
-Moreover, the severe numerical error of low-order finite-difference schemes near the polar axis is mitigated by the generalized mean value theorem; the value of the scalar function to be solved in the domain $r<r_{j_{-}}$ is predicted by the values at $r_{j_{\pm}}$.
-The proposed method is applied in the global GK simulation.
-In the $n=0$ R-H test, $j_{-}=2$, and an initial perturbed temperature drives the electrostatic potential that balances it, which is consistent with the theoretical prediction.
-In the $n>0$ linear ITG simulation, convergent and smooth radial eigenfunctions are obtained by using $j_{-}=4,5$.
-In addition, the radial eigenfunction itself is so small near the magnetic axis that the loss of accuracy can hardly affect eigenvalues.
+We have proposed a new computational method to solve the hyperbolic (such as the GK Vlasov) equation and the elliptic (such as the Poisson-like) equation based on the magnetic coordinates with the polar axis included.
+We have proved the mean value theorem, which indicates that the value of a scalar function at the polar axis can be predicted by the average of its neighbouring values, based on the continuity condition.
+This mean value theorem [Eq. \eqref{EqAxisValue}], which is understood as the discretization form of the continuity condition, systematically solves the pole problems including the problem of singular factor $1/r$ in the hyperbolic (GK Vlasov) equation and the problem of inner boundary condition in the elliptic (GK Poisson) equation.
+The proposed method is used to update the NLT code to include the magnetic axis.

+The proposed method is validated by solving the GK Poisson equation (Section \ref{sec4A}).
+The NLT results of the $n=0$ R-H test near the magnetic axis agree well with the theoretical prediction.
+In the $n=6$ linear ITG simulation near the magnetic axis, a typical ballooning mode structure is found.

+It should be pointed out that the magnetic axis has been treated by using different computational methods.
+Problem (i) in the GK Poisson equation was usually solved in the cylindrical coordinates, however Problem (ii) in the GK Poisson equation was solved in the magnetic (polar) coordinates; a coordinate transformation between cylindrical coordinates and magnetic surface coordinates is required to use these methods.
+The method proposed here solve both Problem (i) and Problem (ii) in the magnetic coordinates.
+For a global GK code based on the FDM, the proposed method can be easily used to update the code to include the magnetic axis.